157239n/k1lib/docs/callbacks/profilers.rst

 .. module:: k1lib.callbacks.profilers

-k1lib.callbacks.profilers package
+profilers package
 =================================

 This package is not supposed to be used by the end user though.
 These are just helpful modules used by :mod:`k1lib.callbacks.profiler`

+Documenting everything here is kinda awkward, as just using it, you'll get a better idea of what's happening.
+If you want to dive deeper, then by all means, check out the source codes

-k1lib.callbacks.profilers.computation module
+computation module
 --------------------------------------------

 .. automodule:: k1lib.callbacks.profilers.computation
    :members:
-   :undoc-members:
    :show-inheritance:

-k1lib.callbacks.profilers.io module
+io module
 -----------------------------------

 .. automodule:: k1lib.callbacks.profilers.io
    :members:
-   :undoc-members:
    :show-inheritance:

-k1lib.callbacks.profilers.memory module
+memory module
 ---------------------------------------

 .. automodule:: k1lib.callbacks.profilers.memory
    :members:
-   :undoc-members:
    :show-inheritance:

-k1lib.callbacks.profilers.time module
+time module
 -------------------------------------

 .. automodule:: k1lib.callbacks.profilers.time
    :members:
-   :undoc-members:
    :show-inheritance: